 So, let’s have a look at the numbers.
 The New York Times says that 90% of energy that’s used by data centers is waste, pure and simple, and IBM says that 60% of data loses it’s value almost immediately.
 And amongst organizations in Europe, the Middle East, and Africa, it’s estimated that the cost of all this is upwards near a trillion dollars -- and that’s not even considering the costs that might come from something like a legal suit because of what I just said a paragraph ago...

 So why does dark data even exist?
 Why even have it in the first place?
 Well, a lot of it comes from people’s nature.
 We have a tendency to collect things.
 The same way that you’ve had that treadmill in your basement for the last 5 years because, “hey, I might use it some day” is the same way that a lot of organizations approach data storage, unfortunately.

 The other reason is that not all dark data is inherently bad.
 In fact, it’s believed that dark data will be all the rage in the near future, especially with the development of cognitive computing a la IBM’s Watson.
-Of course, technologies also already exist to isolate and get rid of redundant and useless dark data.
+Of course, records management solutions also already exist to isolate and get rid of redundant and useless dark data.

 The point, really, is the future is dark.
 And whether that’s a good or a bad thing, remains to be seen.